“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 - Tipping in Germany is varied.
 In restaurants, round up to the nearest euro or add a few euros for good service.
 Cash is the preferred way to leave a tip.
 In hotels, it is customary to tip the porter and housekeeper.
 1-3 euros per bag and for housekeeping 3-5 euros per night.
 If the concierge provides you service, you can tip 10-20 euros.
 Taxi drivers round up to the next euro.
 Tips are not required, but 5% is customary.

 - Cash is the main form of currency.
-74% of payments are cash, so make sure to have plenty!
+74% of payments are in cash, so make sure to have plenty!
 This is unique to Germany compared to other European nations.

 - Overall, clothing is stylish and well kept.
 They typically dress western.
 Jeans are common.
 Men and women wear simple dark suits for business.
 Each region does have its traditional costume.